vknell/utd-automation/docs/03-build/deploy-aws.rst

 interfaces.
 However, the VM-Series firewall and VPN AWS connection can take up to *ten minutes* to complete the initial bootstrap process.

-It is recommended that you skip ahead and read the :doc:`../03-run/terraform/background-terraform` section while you wait.
+attentioN  MODIFIER ::::::   It is recommended that you skip ahead and read the :doc:`../03-run/terraform/background-terraform` section while you wait.

 Confirm firewall bootstrap completion